Download CharmdAvailable on iOS & Android

-Choose a Lead Photo With an Obvious Talking Point
+Choose a Lead Photo That Establishes Identity

 Show Warmth, Not Just Attractiveness